Third Day Ranch

 TREE COVER & WILDLIFE HABITAT: Approximately 90% of the property is wooded with a strong collection of pine, elm, oak, cottonwood, sycamore, and other trees common to the area.
 The diversity of vegetation, cover, reliable water sources, and natural travel corridors created by the landscape all combine to provide top-tier wildlife habitat.
 The remaining 10% of the property is native pasture and meadows that would be ideal for cultivated food plots.

-WATER FEATURES & FISHING: Long, deep stretches of water are found along the rock-bottom and perennial Rock Creek traverses through the center of the property for 3 +/- miles.
-Deep stretches combine with shallow rock rapids to create a scenic and ever-flowing creek.
-Additionally, two seasonal creeks flow into Rock Creek on the property.
+WATER FEATURES & FISHING: Long, deep stretches of water are found along the rock-bottom and seasonal Rock Creek, traversing through the center of the property for 3 +/- miles.
+Deep stretches combine with shallow rock rapids to create a scenic body of water.
+Additionally, two other seasonal creeks flow into Rock Creek at the center the property.
 Fish Creek flows through the ranch for approximately 1.05 +/- miles, and the Nelson Branch traverses the property for approximately 0.87 +/- miles.
 Both creeks converge with Rock Creek at the center of the property, creating downstream stretches of deep pools, fast rapids and scenic rock waterfalls during wet times of the year.

 There are numerous seasonal/wet-weather creek drainages that drain water throughout the property, supplying water to 4 stock ponds and one small lake being approximately 1.1 acres in size.
 The small lake and portions of the creek provide good fishing opportunities as well.
 The avid angler has another opportunity nearby, the 116 +/- acre Lake Ozzie Cobb.
 This public reservoir is adjacent to and northeast of the subject property.
 A public boat ramp is an easy 4-minute drive from the eastern entrance of the property.